 Return on investment

-An online tool, due to be launched in December this year, will be able to predict the benefits of various green infrastructure investments on a given city‘s climate.
+, due to be launched in December this year, will be able to predict the benefits of various green infrastructure investments on a given city‘s climate.
 This information will be important for lawmakers so that they can make the right decisions when it comes to investing in such projects.
 Support is also on offer for authorities wanting to do the same.

 ‘We can‘t change the weather, but we can change what our cities look like.
 Energy-saving buildings, green facades and roofs, bushes, grass and water features – they all help our cities cool down, creating a pleasant and comfortable place to live in.
 Who doesn’t want to live in a city like that?’ concludes Dita.